Text by David gé Bartoli, Sophie Gosselin, Marin Schaffner and Stefan Kristensen

 At the crossroads of the three preceding notions (territories, peoples, institutions), water policies appear as a particularly interesting touchstone for rethinking the general equation of disaster.

 Since 1964 and the creation of the Water Agencies in France, water resource management at the level of river basins has become the norm throughout Europe.
-Except that here, words matter.
-And “management” and “resource” are two deeply problematic terms within European water policies.
-Indeed, the care of resources is almost always considered in an anthropocentric way: river basins serve human uses, and must be managed to continue serving them, without deteriorating too much.
-A kind of “reasoned” exploitation, which becomes less and less viable as the climate crisis worsens.
-Therefore , water agencies are a magnificent invention on paper, but they are caught in the web of a systemic way of thinking, advocating utilitarianism and resourcism, as well as the sole representation of interests and their power games in the form of lobbying.
+But words matter: “management” and “resource” are deeply problematic terms within European water policies.
+The care of resources takes place from an anthropocentric standpoint: river basins serve human uses, and are managed to continue serving them, without deteriorating too much.
+This is a kind of “reasoned” exploitation, which becomes less and less viable as the climate crisis worsens.
+Water agencies are a magnificent invention on paper, but they are caught in the web of a systemic way of thinking, which favours utilitarianism and resourcism, as well as the representation of interests and their power games in the form of lobbying.

 2.1 Re-inhabiting water cycles